-If you’re planning a big family trip abroad, don’t be afraid to think beyond the summer months on the calendar — winter is a great time for a European city break!
+If you’ve not had the time to get away this past summer, don’t be afraid to book something for the latter half of the year — winter is a great time for a European city break!

 Firstly, if you want to visit a European city, you won’t be stuck for things to do — opening times for museums and galleries remain largely the same all-year-round.
 So you’ll get to make the most of your trip without having to navigate through 400 people trying to catch a glimpse of the Mona Lisa.

 And getting around is just as easy!
 Think to when you’ve tried to catch public transport in London or Manchester — the time of year doesn’t make a difference to the bus timetable!

 2) Less Crowding

 Fewer visitors mean shorter queues and less crowded attractions — which makes it much easier to travel with children who can be a little…impatient with long waits.

 Large cities are always going to be buzzing with life and many of the most popular attractions will still have high volumes of visitors during the winter.
 But you can look forward to shorter queues, more room to breathe and a more personal experience overall.